isaacchunn/events-restapi/README.md

 ## 📌 Setting Up

 > [!NOTE]
 The version of Go used is 1.22.2.
-Requirements:
-1. Gin Framework
-2. JWT
-3. SQLite3
-4. crypto/bcrypt
+Requirements include Gin Framework, JWT, SQLite3, bcrypt.

 1. Open terminal in root directory.
 2. Install dependencies using go commands